Personal Growth

 That is useful information.
 Not as a judgment, but as a map.

-Icosa builds developmental context directly into the assessment system.
-Six age groups — Child (6–12), Adolescent (13–17), Young Adult (18–25), Adult (26–44), Middle Adult (45–64), Elder (65+) — each have specific interpretive frameworks applied at the scoring level.
-When your child takes an Icosa assessment, the profile is interpreted against what is structurally appropriate for their stage, not against adult norms.
+Icosa builds developmental context directly into the scoring system.
+Six age groups — Child (6-12), Adolescent (13-17), Young Adult (18-25), Adult (26-44), Middle Adult (45-64), Elder (65+) — each apply specific interpretive frameworks at the scoring level.
+When your child takes an Icosa assessment, the profile is interpreted against developmental norms for their stage, not against adult baselines.

 Understanding the Space Between Parent and Child